deepsense-ai/seahorse/docs/index.md

 Seahorse is a powerful visual editor allowing you to create
 <a target="_blank" href="https://spark.apache.org/">Apache Spark</a> applications
 in a fast, simple and interactive way.
-Creating Apache Spark applications with Seahorse is as easy as drag and dropping operations.
-All while connected to any cluster (YARN, Mesos, Spark Standalone) or to a bundled local Spark.
+Creating Apache Spark applications with Seahorse is as easy as drag and dropping operation blocks.
+All while connected to any Spark Cluster (YARN, Mesos, Standalone) or to a bundled local Spark.

 <div class="centered-container spacer" markdown="1">
   <img src="img/seahorse_editor.png"